-Back in the early 90s when we started arranging holidays in Uzbekistan, we were the only company in the UK to be offering trips to the region.
+Back in the early 90's Steppes Travel were the only company in the UK to be offering trips to Uzbekistan.
 As such, our expertise in this region is unrivalled and we would recommend a trip to Uzbekistan for anyone who wants to get to the heart of central Asia.
-If you're considering visiting Uzbekistan we'd recommend reading Peter Hopkirk’s book The Great Game which sets the scene for any travel in Uzbekistan and brings to life the places and scenes that you will encounter.

 Why we like Uzbekistan

 Uzbekistan possesses the cream of Central Asian architecture, epitomised by the magnificent ensemble in Registan Square in Samarkand.
-In addition, recent investment has produced some excellent hotels and small guesthouses, brimming with character.
-Now there are also direct flights from London, meaning Uzbekistan is becoming an increasingly sophisticated destination.
-But despite the modernisation, the traditional chapan or coat and the long afternoon battles of chess and backgammon are still very much a common sight.
+Recent investment has produced some excellent hotels and small guesthouses, brimming with character, plus there are direct flights from London and some excellent high-speed train routes.
+It is now also a visa-free destination.
+Despite the modernisation, the traditional chapan or coat and the long afternoon battles of chess and backgammon are still very much a common sight.

 What to expect on your Uzbekistan holiday